bridgetownrb/bridgetown/bridgetown-website/src/_docs/content/dsd.md

 In addition to the benefits above, you also have the ability to leverage [CSS Shadow Parts](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) (which only work when you have, er, shadow DOM—hence the name!).
 What's a shadow part?
 It's when you use the `part=` attribute on an element inside your DSD template, and by doing so it makes it styleable from the "outside".
 Defining parts and labeling them appropriately is a fantastic way to build up a true "style API" for each layout or component.

 {%@ Note do %}
 Declarative Shadow DOM is a fairly new specification.
-As of the time of this writing, Firefox (and some older versions of Safari) do not offer built-in DSD support.
+As of the time of this writing, some older versions of Safari and Firefox do not offer built-in DSD support.
 The `<is-land>` web component automatically polyfills DSD, which is an added benefit of using it.
 Otherwise, the Turbo bundled configuration also includes a site-wide polyfill for DSD.
 {% end %}

 ## Components with Sidecar CSS